 This dashboard will help you answer:

 And remember, it’s okay if you miss!
 As you go about setting goals for your website’s traffic, keep these 15 expert tips in mind.
 Remember, traffic can take time.
-So even if you implement all 15 right away, remember to be patient with the traffic you’re getting now and hopeful about the kind of traffic you’ll see in the future.
+So even if you implement all 15 right away, remember to use an SEO dashboard software to track your website traffic and be patient with the traffic you’re getting now and hopeful about the kind of traffic you’ll see in the future.